 Step 1: Apply

-You will need to submit your foreign transcripts to a professional foreign transcript evaluation service in the United States if you wish to pursue the possibility of receiving transfer credit for any credit you previously received at a college or university outside the United States.
-Click here for more information.
+If you wish to pursue the possibility of receiving transfer credit from any college or university outside the United States, please click here for more information.